TMU-CanSat/CanSat_2022-2023_Training_Tasks/Software Training Task/README.md

 # Software Recruitment Package 2022 - 2023

-A training task for new applicants to the CanSat software team
+A training task for new applicants to the CanSat software team.

 ## Required Materials